pelhamb/4760pbb65/index.md

 ## Program and Hardware Design

 The most infuriating part of my program design was decoding the MIDI outputs from my controller.
-This journey started with strange diagrams from the internet, telling me that I only needed to tap into two of the five prongs on the MIDI cable, as shown in the diagram below
+This journey started with strange diagrams from the internet, telling me that I only needed to tap into two of the five prongs on the MIDI cable, as shown in the diagram below.

 [insert picture of midi cable]